 List experiences in reverse chronological order within categories.
 You can use different headings to group related experiences together.
 Doing so, will allow you to prioritize your most relevant skills, by putting them in categories closer to the top of the resume, so they're read first.

 • (career field) EXPERIENCE (ie. BUSINESS EXPERIENCE, DESIGN/MEDIA EXPERIENCE)

 TIPS FOR PREPARING YOUR EXPERIENCE SECTION:

 • Include a brief summary of your major job/volunteer responsibilities

 • Use well known buzz words and industry jargon related to your career field

-• Begin statements with action words (see enclosed list), using telegram rather than narrative writing style
+• Begin statements with action words (see list below), using telegram rather than narrative writing style

-S = the situation or challenge you faced
+S = identify the Situation that existed or

 For example, if you were an employer sorting through resumes, would you prefer to interview the candidate who merely listed duties? –